genderdoog/doppelganger/README.md

 ### Goals of this project
 1. Follow all relevant web standards.
 I wanted the final result to be something that anyone could easily host and get up and running without much hassle.
 2. Replicate the experience of the webpage one to one in that small clip.
-If the cursor lagged a certain amount, so does it need to in this recreation.
+For example, if the cursor lagged a certain amount, it also needs to lag in this recreation.

 ## Features
 - Fully responsive design which adapts to any screen size.